stelian56/dicta/README.md

 Dicta is a cross-platform open-source business rules engine.

 Dictionaries define [*dicta*](https://www.google.com/search?q=dictum) as a set of formal pronouncements from an authoritative source.
-The analyst, who owns the business case, writes a set of pronouncements.
-Then the developer creates a user interface or a back-end application based on those pronouncements.
+The analyst, who owns the business case, writes a set of rules (pronouncements).
+Then the developer creates a user interface or a back-end application based on those rules.

 Thus the analyst can define and maintain the business logic layer of the application separately from the data access, service and UI layers.